 We welcome feedback on our school – please follow the link to email us with any general comments or feedback or questions.

 For an immediate concern please follow the guidelines below as detailed in our flowchart and the DECD brochure.

 Working with our families to resolve any concern or complaint is a key part of how we will deliver on this commitment.

-If you have a concern, please take the first steps to work together to resolve the issue and download the MOC Parent Guide to raising a Concern/Complaint and/or DECD Parent Concern/Complaint Brochures below.
+If you have a concern, please take the first steps to work together to resolve the issue and download the MOC Grievance Procedure and/or DECD Parent Concern/Complaint Brochures below.
 These documents outline the grievance and/or complaints process within Mark Oliphant College.
 Alternatively, both of these documents can also be collected from the Front office.

-Please contact the appropriate person detailed in the flowchart in the MOC Parent Guide to raising a Concern/ Complaint.
+Please contact the appropriate person detailed in the flowchart in the MOC Grievance Procedure.
 Our commitment is to get back to you within 24 hours.